 First frost – the black leaves and unmistakable signs of “I am done now!” will be on your Dahlia plants.
 If you dig them before they have blackened and been hit by the cold – apparently – they will not store as well over winter.
-I’m going with that theory…next spring I will know if I took good enough care.
+I can attest to that now, after a successful over-wintering of tubers following this rule of thumb.

 By the way – the white alyssum you see in the above photograph are impressive…these little annuals are tough buggers!
 They’ll happily perfume the air for literally months in your garden…don’t underestimate the valuable addition they’ll make to your garden.

 Use a pitch fork…less chance of slicing the tubers, as opposed to using a shovel.
 Loosen the ground around the plant gently with the fork until you can feel some ‘give‘ in the plant and are able to lift it out of the ground in one go.

 Go around the entire plant gently lifting with the fork…

 Grab the heavy stalks from the base and tug…there will be give…they will release from the soil in one glorious clump – trust me!

 Shake off as much of the soil as you can…get in there with your fingers and get as MUCH soil off as you can.
 Watch for earth worms…I found several wrapped around the roots, and believe me these are precious little creatures…treat them gently and return them to the soil when you find them.